Salgado-Andres/Salgado-Information-Matrix/README.md

 The synthesis of RE principles with φ⁰ compilation, ψ⁰ kernels, and soulitron dynamics represents original research by Andrés Salgado.

-## 📄 License & Intellectual Property
+## 📄 License

-**© 2025 Andrés Salgado.
-All Rights Reserved.**
+© 2025 Andrés Salgado.
+This project is released under the [MIT License](LICENSE).

-The Salgado Information Matrix, including its φ⁰ compiler, recursive collapse framework, and theoretical foundations, represents original intellectual property.
+The Salgado Information Matrix, including its φ⁰ compiler, recursive collapse framework, and theoretical foundations, represents original research by Andrés Salgado.

 ### Fair Use Policy
 - ✅ Academic research and citation